wbarnes1989/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Game

+The game is a simple memory game where you are given a deck of cards to match.
+The game will track how long it takes for you to complete and provide a score.
+Time doesn't affect your score but the number of moves that you make will.